 The 2016 volume sprayed falls even further below the regression line than the 2015 volume (by 390 L, or 48%) as does that for 2017 (by 279 L, or 82%).
 These deviations from the straight line far exceed the average deviation for previous years (the rms, 100 L) and is very unlikely to be a random result.

-This suggests that negative deviations from the fitted line are indeed evidence for the effectiveness of spraying on Verbascum control, because there were no abnormal weather conditions in 2015 or 2016 to cause a decrease in Verbascum prevalence and therefore volume required.
-The observation that the deviation from the volume expected from the straight line relationship increased systematically from 2015 to 2016 supports the hypothesis that this is evidence for a systematic decline in Verbascum prevalence and that this is likely to be a result of our spraying efforts.
+The results for the whole Reserve are similar to those for the smaller patch.
+The observation that the deviation from the volume expected from the straight line relationship increased systematically from 2015 to 2017 supports the hypothesis that this is evidence for a systematic decline in Verbascum prevalence and that this is likely to be a result of our spraying efforts.

 Why should the Reserve as a whole show evidence for Verbascum response to spraying before the trial patch?